 The benefit of this particular training package is that the aim is to prepare you to either:

-- Examine your own location and to do a full DDA disability discrimination and Equality Rights Act accessibility audit.
+- Examine your own location and do a full DDA disability discrimination and Equality Rights Act accessibility audit.

 - Be skilled in providing audits for others.

-Of all the training we offer, this is perhaps one of the most important in that those with less mobility often tend to get excluded and making locations more accessible for all is a very worthwhile practice to be involved with.
+Of all the training we offer, this is perhaps one of the most important in that those with less mobility often tend to get excluded, and making locations more accessible for all is a very worthwhile practice to be involved with.

 Training Materials Options

-Learn as the Trainer
+Option 1: Learn as the Trainer

 If you are looking to better understand DDA and Accessibility training then you can do this quick training online in your own time instantly.

-This will give you an even better foundation in the basics of DDA, the Equality Act and Accessible
+This will give you an even better foundation in the basics of DDA, the Equality Act, and Accessible

-Training Materials for Teaching Groups in a Classroom
+Option 2: Training Materials for Teaching Groups in a Classroom

 For teaching the basics of Disability Access, you can buy the training materials package directly here online.